MicrosoftDocs/windows-itpro-docs/windows/configuration/cortana-at-work/test-scenario-5.md

 manager: dansimp
 ---

-# Test scenario 5 - Test scenario 5 – Find out about a person
+# Test scenario 5 - Use Cortana to send email to a co-worker

 -   Windows 10, version 1703
 -   Windows 10 Mobile, version 1703